Kamala Harris accepts historic VP nomination, says 'there is no vaccine for racism'

 "Today, that country feels distant," Harris said.
 "Donald Trump’s failure of leadership has cost lives and livelihoods."

-Harris's speech weaved from her biographic family story and vision for an inclusive America to broadsides on Trump.
+Harris's speech weaved from her biographic family story and vision for an inclusive America to an indictment of Trump's presidency.

 "We’re at an inflection point.
 The constant chaos leaves us adrift.
 The incompetence makes us feel afraid," Harris said.
 "The callousness makes us feel alone.
 It’s a lot.
 And here’s the thing: We can do better and deserve so much more.
 We must elect a president who will bring something different, something better, and do the important work.
 A president who will bring all of us together—Black, White, Latino, Asian, Indigenous—to achieve the future we collectively want.
 We must elect Joe Biden."

-The nomination for vice president was a personal tribute.
-Her sister, Maya Harris, her niece, Meena Harris and step-daughter Ella Emhoff delivered the nominating speech for Harris in a pre-recorded video.
+The nomination for vice president got started with a personal tribute to Harris.
+Her sister, Maya Harris, her niece, Meena Harris and step-daughter, Ella Emhoff, delivered the nominating speech in a pre-recorded video.

 Harris married entertainment lawyer Douglas Emhoff in 2014 and she became affectionately known as "Momala" to his children, Ella and Cole.

-A video introducing Harris at the convention highlighted her efforts on the campaign trail to speak out on behalf of people who have been underserved and underrepresented, especially women and people of color.
+A video introducing Harris also highlighted her efforts on the campaign trail to speak out on behalf of people who have been underserved and underrepresented, especially women and people of color.

 "The litmus test for America is how we are treating Black women," Harris says in the video.

-Harris fashioned her major convention speech as a chance to tell her own personal story and laying out a vision for a more inclusive nation in which everyone is given equal opportunity and protection under the law, an aide briefed on Harris's thinking told Fox News before the speech.
+Harris fashioned her major convention speech as a chance to tell her own personal story and lay out a vision for a more inclusive nation in which everyone is given equal opportunity and protection under the law, an aide briefed on Harris's thinking told Fox News.

 Harris "hopes for people to see themselves in her speech," the campaign aide said.